 - Peter (1 Pet 1:1)(In 2 Pet 3:1, Peter wrote that it was his second Epistle.)
 (For more on Peter see: Survey: Biography Of Peter)

-- Because this letter was written in sophisticated and polished Greek, some have argued that Peter, who was an “unlearned” fisherman (Acts 4:13) could not have written it.
-However, it appears that, as was the case with Paul in many of his letters, Peter dictated his letter to Silas (Silvanus) “By Silvanus… I have written” (1 Pet 5:12) who could have polished or smoothed out Peter’s Greek.
+- Because this letter was written in sophisticated and polished Greek, some have argued that Peter, who was an “unlearned” fisherman (Acts 4:13), could not have written it.
+However, it appears (as was the case with Paul in many of his letters) that Peter dictated his letter to Silas (Silvanus) “By Silvanus… I have written” (1 Pet 5:12).
+He could have polished or smoothed out Peter’s Greek.
 (Silas may also have delivered this letter.)

 - The writer was also an eyewitness to several things that occurred to Jesus (1 Pet 1:8)(1 Pet 5:1), and considered Mark to be his “son” (1 Pet 5:13).
 This term was often used by those who had previously led someone to the Lord (see: Phile 1:10, 1 Tim 1:2,18, 2 Tim 1:2, 1 Cor 4:17).
 (As we discussed previously in the Survey Of Mark, Peter had a great influence on Mark’s writing of his Gospel.)

 - There is also a great deal of similarity between Peter’s speeches found in Acts, and verses found in 1st Peter.
 Compare:

 |(1 Pet 1:17) / (Acts 10:34)||(1 Pet 2:24) / (Acts 5:30, 10:39) **See Note Below|

 |(1 Pet 1:21) / (Acts 2:32, 3:15, 10:40)||(1 Pet 4:5) / (Acts 10:42)|